Cos'è la produzione additiva con spray a freddo, e come può trasformare la tua produzione?

 2. Why Choose Cold Spray Additive Manufacturing?
 Key Advantages Over Traditional Methods

-VantaggioCold Spray Additive ManufacturingTraditional AM (PER ESEMPIO., Laser PBF)Produzione tradizionale (PER ESEMPIO., Colata)
+VantaggioCold Spray Additive ManufacturingTraditional AM (per esempio., Laser PBF)Produzione tradizionale (per esempio., Colata)

 Repair CapabilitiesExcellent for on-site or in-situ repairs (no disassembly needed for large parts)Not suitable for repairs (high heat damages existing parts)Repairs require welding (risk of distortion) or replacement

-Esempio nel mondo reale: Aerospace Engine Repair
+Esempio del mondo reale: Aerospace Engine Repair

 Aerospace companies like Rolls-Royce and Pratt & Whitney use cold spray to repair turbine blades.
 Traditional welding repairs can weaken the blade’s material due to high heat, but cold spray adds material without melting the base metal.
 This extends the blade’s lifespan by 50% o più, saving millions in replacement costs.